voryx/Thruway/README.md

 Thruway
 ===========

-Thruway is a Client and Server Library that aims to be compatible with the [Autobahn project](http://autobahn.ws/) and [WAMP v2](http://wamp.ws/)  (Web Application Messaging Protocol).
+Thruway is an open source client and router implementation of [WAMP (Web Application Messaging Protocol)](http://wamp.ws/), for PHP.

-Basically, we like the WAMP idea, but we wanted to be able to work with it in PHP.

-Please feel free to ask us what is going on or make suggests or fork it and make a pull request.
+WAMP is a lightweight messaging protocol that primarily works over websockets.

 Requirements
 ------------